Annoto: Students Comment On Other Group Member's Videos In Canvas

 2. (Optional) Create sections for each group

-• In the next step the instructor will create a discussion for each group.
+• In step #3 below the instructor will create a discussion for each group.
 If the class size is small, students can be manually assigned to a discussion.
 For large courses it may be more practical to create a section for each group and assign the section/group to a discussion.

 • ITS-Canvas can create the sections and add students to the sections.
 Please contact the ITS Service Center and provide a spreadsheet with one column for student uniqnames and a second column with the student's assigned group name.